Let Go into the Mystery: The East Shield of Living and Dying

 Additional course details & Materials

-We will rendezvous on Saturday, October 28th, at 10 a.m. in Furnace Creek, the biggest town in Death Valley, moving from there to our basecamp in the nearby backcountry.
-We anticipate camping together the entire week, finishing by mid-morning on Sunday, November 5th.
+We will rendezvous on Saturday, October 7th, at 10 a.m. in Big Pine, moving from there to our basecamp in the backcountry an hour away..
+We anticipate camping together the entire week, finishing by morning on Sunday, October 15th.
 We will provide dinner the first night and the break-fast after the solo time.
 Otherwise we ask everyone to come prepared to live self-sufficiently, which means bringing your own camping equipment and food for the week.
 More detailed logistical information will be sent out prior to the program’s start.
 Of note: we will be flexing current COVID risk reduction plans according to where we are in the pandemic at the time of the program.
 Camping fee of $50 will be collected at the time of the program.

 You will be responsible for bringing your own food and equipment, though we can provide some gear if needed.
 We ask everyone to come prepared to live self-sufficiently.
 You will need to bring shelter and clothing suitable for a full range of inclement weather.